herdphp/docker-phpqa/docs/how_to_PHPT.md

 ```

 ## Fixing .phpt file
-In this example, you need to change your --EXPECTF-- block to
+In this example, you need to change your **--EXPECTF--** block to
 ```
 Warning: in_array() expects parameter 2 to be array, string given in /usr/src/phpt/username/in_array_error.phpt on line 4
 ```

-But, in order to this test be able to run smoothly in any version and the changes easier, let's get rid of the static things like
+But, to make this test run smoothly in all version and to make it easier to be changed, let's get rid of the static things like
 numbers and types.

-Change 'string' to the wildcard '%s', this way the test will be good to validate no only string but the wrong parameter type.
+Change 'string' to the wildcard '%s', this way the test will be good to validate not only strings but also the wrong parameter type.
 ```
 Warning: in_array() expects parameter 2 to be array, %s given in /usr/src/phpt/username/in_array_error.phpt on line 4
 ```

-Let's change the script name and line just to make the output cleaner and changes easier
+Let's change the script name and line just to make the output cleaner and future changes easier
 ```
 Warning: in_array() expects parameter 2 to be array, %s given in %s on line %d
 ```

-The wilscards are:
+The wildcards are:
 - %s - string
 - %d - number
 - %c - single char